War on Rhino Poaching

 The most prominent feature of a rhino must surely be its horns.
 The animals are even named after them – ‘rhinoceros’ is derived from two Greek words: rhinos, meaning ‘nose’, and keras, meaning ‘horn’.
 These horns are made from tightly packed keratin fibres – the same protein that is found in human hair and nails (not to mention animal claws and hooves, porcupine quills, and the shells of armadillos).
 A rhino horn lacks a bony core, unlike the ‘true horns’ of cattle, sheep and antelope, and is instead anchored to a roughened bump on the skin, just above the nasal bone.
 In fact, a rhino skull shows no evidence that the animal even possessed a horn in life.

 A rhino uses its horn in a number of different ways: to ward off rival males, to scrape the ground in search of food, and to deter predators.
 But it is this very horn that is proving to be the rhino’s downfall.
-Though the international sale of rhino horn has been banned since 1977, this hasn’t stopped poachers continuing to kill rhinos to obtain them.
-It’s easy to understand why: the illegal wildlife trade (as evidenced in my article about the most trafficked mammal in the world, the pangolin) is a very lucrative business.
+Though the international sale of rhino horn has been banned since 1977, this hasn’t stopped poachers from continuing to kill rhinos to obtain them.
+It’s easy to understand why: the illegal wildlife trade (as evidenced in our article about the most trafficked mammal in the world, the pangolin) is a very lucrative business.
 In 2012, the value of rhino horn shot up to a record $60,000 a kilogram, making an average 6 kg horn worth around $360,000.

 Generally speaking, the horns from rhinos killed in East Africa tend to end up in the Middle East, particularly Oman and Yemen, where they are carved into ornamental dagger handles called jambiyas, which symbolise the status and masculinity of their owners.
 Between 1970 and the start of the 21st century, over 67,000 kg of rhino horn was imported into Yemen alone.
 That figure represents the horns of around 22,350 rhinos, which is just shy of the approximately 25,000 rhinos that are currently still alive in the whole of Africa today.